llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/90_future_projects.md

 ## Adapt autocharging to the newest version of CSLAM

 Right now, the charger management runs the version of CSLAM, where apriltag processing is done on raspberry pi.
 In the newest version of CSLAM, the images of the watchtowers are acquired from the watchtowers and apriltag processing is done on the server computer.
 This increases the rate of apriltag processing.
 In order to adapt the usage of CSLAM by charging manager or doorkeeper, one has to let the raspberry pi get the apriltag poses, since they are needed on the device.

+## Hardware Redesign

+The current collectors are made out of plastic which need to be bend appropriately so they touch the rails well enough to conduct current but not to hard to not slow down the duckiebot from moving.
+This solution may wear out in long term use since the plastic wears out.
+A possible solution could be a hinge with two springs which will hold the current collector in its desired position.